-Maria is the community development manager of the Community Engagement and Planning team at Self-Help Enterprises, a nationally recognized community development organization whose mission is to work together with low-income families to build and sustain healthy homes and communities.
-In this role, she leads her team to ensure meaningful community participation in California’s water planning and policymaking, as well as implementing an innovative, state-wide grant program that provides solutions for rural schools with unsafe drinking water.
+Maria is the Central Valley deputy regional director of external affairs for the Office of Governor Newsom, where one of her primary roles is to act as the regional liaison to local stakeholders, business, community leaders and elected officials.
+Previously, she was the community development manager of the Community Engagement and Planning team at Self-Help Enterprises, a nationally recognized community development organization whose mission is to work together with low-income families to build and sustain healthy homes and communities.
+In this role, she led her team to ensure meaningful community participation in California’s water planning and policymaking, as well as implementing an innovative, state-wide grant program that provides solutions for rural schools with unsafe drinking water.
 Maria’s firsthand experience growing up in farmworker communities in California’s San Joaquin Valley, the world’s most productive agricultural region, has inspired her to dedicate her career to public health and community leadership development.

 Among Maria’s proudest achievements is the “Outside the Building” grassroots campaign to pass the historic legislation AB 685: the Human Right to Water Act of California, the first in the nation.
 Between 2012 and 2014, Maria served as an environmental justice representative on Governor Brown’s Drinking Water Stakeholder Group, a multi-stakeholder task force that develops statewide recommendations to address drinking water challenges faced by disadvantaged communities.
 Maria participated in an international expert consultation with Catarina de Albuquerque, the United Nations Special Rapporteur on the Human Right to Water and Sanitation.
 In 2015, Maria was appointed to the California Water Commission by Governor Brown and was recently reappointed by Governor Newsom in 2019.